o3de/sig-security/governance/SIG Security Charter.md

 - Disseminating information to other sigs for action / update/ fixing
 - Review and provide feedback on SIG presented features and implementation
 - Provide SPDX Licensing report violations to corresponding SIGs
-- Advise SIGs on security level of new libraries
+- Advise SIGs on secure use of new libraries
 - Provide web and docs team with links to campaign information stored in SIG's repository
 - Provide consultation for compliance automation scanning at periodic intervals and point release intervals for each potential issue and report violations to appropriate SIGs.
 - Advise Technical steering committee and Governing board of potential threats and unresolved issues.